gleechi/gleechi.github.io/pages/knowledge/grasp_interaction.md

 ### From Object Selection to Grasp Synthesis

-In VR, grasp interaction is composed of two consecutive processes:
+In VR, grasp interaction consists of two consecutive processes:
-* <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.ObjectSelection}}">Object Selection</a> and
+* <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.ObjectSelection}}">Object Selection</a>
 * <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspSynthesisMethod}}">Grasp Synthesis</a>

+VirtualGrasp provides an <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.ObjectSelection}}">Object Selection</a>
-VirtualGrasp provides this Object Selection mechanism through checking collision between a grasp selection sphere attached to the hand and the objects, and choose the "closest" object for grasp.
+mechanism through checking collision between a grasp selection sphere attached to the hand and the objects, and choose the "closest" object for grasp.
+Note this process is done in VirtualGrasp library, not through physical collision detection in any client engines.

-And once an object is selected by a hand, then it is ready for Grasp Synthesis.
+And once an object is selected by a hand, it is ready for <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspSynthesisMethod}}">Grasp Synthesis</a>.
 In a typical <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionType}}">Interaction Type</a> (like
 <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.TriggerGrasp}}">Trigger Grasp</a>, or
-<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.JumpGrasp}}">Jump Grasp</a> ), Grasp Synthesis happens only when
+<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.JumpGrasp}}">Jump Grasp</a> ), Grasp Synthesis on an object only happens if
-the user triggers grasp while an object is selected by this hand.
+the user triggers grasp while this hand has selected this object.

 ### Grasp Synthesis Method